anoopsarkar/nlp-class/hw1.md

 vocabulary provided in `allowed_words.txt`.

-To see how the generator does error handling for bad grammars (you should see lots of errors of sampled words not in `allowed_word.txt`):
+To see how the generator does error handling for bad grammars (you should see lots of errors of sampled words not in `allowed_words.txt`):

     python3 pcfg_parse_gen.py -g S1.gr test/Vocab_missing_Sir_Uther.gr -o -n 10000 > /dev/null